antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 ## 5. Engaging in dialogue with peers, investigating and transcending your perspective

 Talk with others such that they, from their external standpoint, can help you investigate and transcend your current perspective.
-If, for the day you don't have such a partner, find an idea you feel certain about, and then find a way in which it's inadequate, take a different perspective which combats it, try to live that other perspective and understand it, and try to understand the flows of your current one.
-Then adopt a new perspective on the issue, then combat it again.
-Then a new perspective, then combat it again.
+If, for the day you don't have such a partner, find an idea you feel certain about, and then find a way in which it's inadequate, take a different perspective which combats it, try to live that other perspective and understand it, and try to understand the flaws of your current one.
+Then adopt a new perspective on the issue, and combat the new one.
+Then another new perspective, and combat it again.

 ## 6. Looking at your thoughts, feelings, emotions and physical sensations rather than through them